Last updated

 LP Tokens

-LP Tokens are like other tokens in the XRP Ledger, so you can use them in many types of payments or trade them in the decentralized exchange.
-(To receive LP Tokens as payment, you must set up a trust line with a non-zero limit with the AMM Account as the issuer.)
-However, you can only send LP Tokens directly to the AMM (redeeming them) using the AMMWithdraw transaction type, not through other types of payments.
+LP tokens are like other tokens in the XRP Ledger.
+You can use them in many types of payment, or trade them in the decentralized exchange.
+(To receive LP tokens as payment, you must set up a trust line with a non-zero limit with the AMM Account as the issuer.)
+However, you can only send LP tokens directly to the AMM (redeeming them) using the AMMWithdraw transaction type, not through other types of payments.
 Similarly, you can only send assets to the AMM's pool through the AMMDeposit transaction type.

 LP Token Currency Codes